Print badge labels and lanyards with the CliftonStrengths® top 5 themes.

 Design your name tags, badges or lanyards with your choice of colours, fonts and logos.
-Include the StrengthsFinder® themes for each person.
+Include the StrengthsFinder® top 5 themes for each person.
 Print all the labels for your workshop or seminar attendees directly with Cascade, there is no need to mail merge.

 How to print your labels